yairgil/Docker-Provider/Health/onboarding_instructions.md

 ## Access health(tab) in Azure Monitor for containers Insights experience
-1. You can access Health(tab) by accessing protal through this link. [aka.ms/HealthPreview](https://aka.ms/Healthpreview).
-This link includes feature flag to access Health(tab).
+1. You can view Health(tab) by accessing portal through this link. [aka.ms/HealthPreview](https://aka.ms/Healthpreview).
+This URL includes feature flag to view Health(Tab).

 For any question please reachout to us at [askcoin@microsoft.com](mailto:askcoin@microsoft.com)